-- In most cases where a borrower has credit scores under 620 FICO credit scores, the AUS, Automated Underwriting System, may request verification of rent.
+- In most cases where a borrower has credit scores under 620 FICO credit scores, the AUS, Automated Underwriting System, may request verification of rent

-- The VOR form will be provided by the lender.
+- The VOR form will be provided by the lender

 FHA Loan After Bankruptcy And Foreclosure

-- A FHA borrower can qualify for a FHA Loan if they are one year into a Chapter 13 Bankruptcy repayment plan
+- The borrower can qualify for an FHA loan if they are one year into a Chapter 13 Bankruptcy repayment plan

-- However, it needs to be a manual underwrite.
+- However, it needs to be a manual underwrite

 Late Payments After Bankruptcy And Foreclosure